rjo6615/DnD/docs/spells.md

 # Spell data structure

 The `Spell` type is shared between the client and server to ensure consistent data.
+The canonical record set lives in [`data/srd-5.2-spells.json`](../data/srd-5.2-spells.json) and is consumed by the server (via `server/data/spells.js`) and the client bundle (`client/src/data/spells.json`).

 | Field | Type | Description |
 |-------|------|-------------|